 Account Executive Responsibilities

 The Account Executive (AE) handles the sales portion of a technical sales process.
-They will qualify the lead, hold the initial discovery meetings, identify a business need for the solution.
+They will qualify the lead, hold the initial discovery meetings, and identify a business need for the solution.
 If during this process they receive any questions that are too technical, they will ask for assistance from the solutions consultant.
 And, after the business need is identified, they will bring in the solutions consultant to create a custom value proposition and give a demo.

 Handle Initial Discovery